If you are here to learn how to spot fake Off-White Air Force 1 sneakers, you are in the right place.

 Now that you know how to check the medial text on your Off-White Air Force 1 OG sneakers, let’s also get you to know how to authenticate the Swoosh.

-We will start with the form of the Swoosh, then with the size of the Swoosh logo.
+We will start with the form of the Swoosh, then with the size of the Swoosh logo of the fake vs real Off-White AF1 OG White shoes.

 The main flaw of the fake Off-White Air Force 1 OG is that, at the tip of it, it is too arched.
-The legit Swoosh is less curvy at the top tip of it.
+The legit Swoosh is less curvy at the top tip of it, which is easily visible in the fake vs real OW AF1 OG image above.

-Let’s move on to the Swoosh stitching of the real vs fake Air Force 1 Off-White OG.
+Let’s move on to the Swoosh stitching of the fake vs real Air Force 1 Off-White OG.

 The real OW AF1 OG has its stitching that comes from the Swoosh making contact with the two parallel lines of stitching on the shoe.